Irrevocable Life Insurance Trust

 The trustee should consider sending the notices so that the recipient’s signature is required, and should keep the signatures on file.

 File federal gift tax return (Form 709), if necessary

 If the transfers you make to the trust exceed the annual gift tax exclusion and you have used up your exemption, you may have to file a federal gift tax return (Form 709) and pay gift tax.
 If you want to allocate a portion of your generation-skipping transfer tax exemption, you will also need to file Form 709.
+Another important step is view pan card eligibility, many people skip this step and regret it afterwards.
 You may want to consult your accountant or tax attorney prior to making any gifts.

 If your state imposes gift tax, you may also need to file a state gift tax return.

 Include trust income on your personal annual income tax return, if required